stateless-x/mymuaythai-be/README.md

 4. Push to the branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

+### Development Guidelines

+- Follow TypeScript best practices and maintain type safety
+- Use Drizzle ORM for all database operations
+- Write comprehensive tests for new features
+- Update API documentation for new endpoints
+- Follow the existing code structure and naming conventions

 ## 📄 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.